Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Lenz's Law.md

 **What happens when we drop a magnet through a pipe?** - What happens when we drop a magnet through a pipe?
 Experiment with dropping them through perspex and metal pipes and see if there's any differences.

-Last initially checked on 2022-02-05 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->